sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Correct placement of accents in sans-serif maths
+Short desc    : Correct placement of accents in sans-serif maths
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Sans serif maths (produced by the beamer class or the sfmath
+Descript     : Sans serif maths (produced by the beamer class or the sfmath
              : package) often has accents positioned incorrectly.
 This package
              : fixes the positioning of such accents when the default font
              : (cmssi) is used for sans serif maths.
 It will have no effect if